DJMare/express_Sequelize_Models/README.md

 # express_Sequelize_Models
-An express app utilizing sequelize cli to connect to mySql database and to generate model file.
+An express app utilizing sequelize cli to connect to mySQL database and to generate model file.

 COMMAND PROMPT